 How the virus is transmitted

-The aim of this guidance is to help you to continue to run your practice by adapting it to make it as safe as possible for you, your staff and your patients and reduce the likelihood of contracting or spreading the virus.
-As more is learned about the virus, and its transmissibility (or not) in optical practice, it is likely that this guidance will change, so please check back regularly for updates.
+The aim of this guidance is to help you to continue to run your practice, by adapting it to make it as safe as possible for you, your staff and your patients, and reduce the likelihood of contracting or spreading the virus.
+As more is learnt about the virus, and its transmissibility (or not) in optical practice, it is likely that this guidance will change, so please check back regularly for updates.

 2. Adapting your practice

 - Lock the door so that patients are seen by appointment only.

 - Space out the chairs in the waiting and dispensing areas.

 - Limit the number of people in the practice and consulting room at any one time by spacing out appointments.

 - Ask patients to use their own pen to sign any forms, or sanitise any pen used.
 Similarly, sanitise any clipboards that patients touch when signing forms.